- You can upgrade your fears and make them worse

 With fear, you're dealing with feelings and emotions and it is the negative emotions that drive all the fearful thoughts and images, so to overcome your fears you will need to change the feelings.

-Starve your fears of their fuel
+Starve your fears of their fuel and power

 Avoidance tactics will justify the fear

 Avoiding any of the situations or things that you respond with fear to will not work either as what you avoid you learn to fear more, so every time you avoid something because you're trying to get rid of your fear, then you're actually reinforcing it.

 Fear can be very powerful and persuasive, it will try and make you avoid the thing that you're scared of, but when you avoid it, then your mind will interpret this as the fear is justified, otherwise why would you be avoiding the thing or situation.

 You should never attempt to try and get rid of your fear or your fearful thoughts, because when you do this then your mind will see the, fearful thoughts and scenarios, the feelings and the sensations of fear as the threat and it will then push you into an internal battle with your fearful thoughts and feelings.

 The problem for you will then be, your mind will use fear to push you into a battle with your fear and anxiety.

 So, effectively you will end up getting consumed in a daily war with the fear, and you will be using fear to fight fear, that's a bit like chucking petrol on a fire and hoping to

 In the end people become more lost and emotionally involved with the fear itself than the original source of it.